AxelOP96/jetbrains/README.md

             a multi-line comment */
   }
 }
-You can use comments inside other comments:
+You can use comments inside other comments:(Puedes usar comentarios dentro de otros comentarios)

 class Program {
     public static void main(String[] args) {